DL 310

 As Facebook rebrands to Meta, and Zuckerberg trots out a vision of the metaverse, Clive Thompson indicates that our kids are already building and playing in the metaverse.

 The truth is, a thriving metaverse already exists.
-It’s incredibly high-functioning, with millions of people immersed in it for hours a day.
+It's incredibly high-functioning, with millions of people immersed in it for hours a day.
 In this metaverse, people have built uncountable custom worlds, and generated god knows how many profitable businesses and six-figure careers.
-Yet this terrain looks absolutely nothing the like one Zuckerberg showed off.
+Yet this terrain looks absolutely nothing like the one Zuckerberg showed off.

 It's Minecraft, of course.